Hatchin/Machine-Learning-Zhou_Zhihua/Chap4/Problem4.4/README.md

 3. Best Attribute Selection
 4. Subdata splitted
 5. Decision Tree Building with Pre-pruning
-6. Post-pruning for a fully grown tree
+6. Post-pruning for a Fully Grown Tree

 The basic algorithm explaination and example code could be found:
 - [CART Algorithm and Pruning in Steps](https://blog.csdn.net/HerosOfEarth/article/details/52425952) (in Chinese)